NASCAR’s admission that it did not see William Byron spin Denny Hamlin under caution during Sunday’s Cup playoff race is troubling.

 ”By the time we got a replay that showed the incident well enough to do anything to it, we had gone back to green,” Miller said.

 We were on the radio yelling at them what happened.
 I challenged my spot.
 What are they doing up there then?

 NASCAR didn’t act.
 By that time maybe it was too late to do so.
 But that’s also an issue.
 Shouldn’t the infraction be addressed immediately if it is clear what happened instead of days later?
 Shouldn’t officials have been provided with access to the in-car cameras so they could have seen Byron’s actions earlier and meted the proper punishment?
 Instead, Miller hinted at a possible penalty to Byron this week.

 Miller didn’t reveal details but it wouldn’t be surprising to drop Byron in the field, costing him points.
-He’s 24 points from the cutline, so a penalty that drops him from seventh to 30th (the position ahead of Truex) could be logical and that would cost Byron 23 points, putting him near the cutline.
+He’s 24 points from the cutline, so a penalty that drops him from seventh to 30th (the position ahead of Truex) could be logical and that would cost Byron 23 points, putting him below the cutline.